trevorsaudi/trevorsaudi.github.io/content/posts/2025-11-04_bug_bounty01/index.md

 - The first step and probably the hardest for most beginners.
 Alot of experienced researchers advocate for [various ways](https://www.uprootsecurity.com/blog/choosing-the-right-bug-bounty-target-a-hacker-s-guide) of choosing your target, I personally prefer working with targets I am already familiar with.
 It helps to form a connection with the target which goes a long way in maintaining momentum

 - I therefore selected a target which I am a frequent user.
-I was familiar with alot of the features and it gave me an idea of what bugs to look for first.
+I was familiar with a lot of the features, and it gave me an idea of what bugs to look for first.

-- I decided to stick to my target for more than 3 months or even more and build a solid understanding that might give me an edge during hunting.
+- Furthermore, I decided to stick to my target for more than 3 months or even more and build a solid understanding that might give me an edge during hunting.
 - I also selected a `secondary target` on a different platform that I would go to in case things get monotonous on the main target.

-- While fingerprinting the target, I discovered `Graphql` was in use.
-I must admit, I had never worked on graphql before, so I sort out to fill this gap and picked up this book -> [`Black Hat GraphQL - Nick Aleks`](https://www.amazon.com/Black-Hat-GraphQL-Attacking-Generation/dp/1718502842).
+- While fingerprinting the target, I discovered `GraphQl` was in use.
+I must admit, I had never worked on GraphQl before, so I sort out to fill this gap and picked up this book -> [`Black Hat GraphQL - Nick Aleks`](https://www.amazon.com/Black-Hat-GraphQL-Attacking-Generation/dp/1718502842).
 Super useful resource that helped me get familiar and know what to expect when hunting on my target.
 ![blackhatgql](/posts/2025-11-04_bug_bounty01/images/bql.png)

 - [Graphql](https://graphql.org/) is a query language for APIs that lets clients ask for exactly what data they need.